antonio-tr/company_projects/README.md

 # company_projects
-This repository contains my personal public contributions in the companies I've worked
+This repository contains my personal public contributions in the companies I've worked.